-This is what drove me away from working with artist…The constant revision of work, I couldn’t take it.
+This is what drove me away from working with artists…With the constant revision of work, I couldn’t take it.
 That’s not to say that there aren’t revisions in other fields, they’re everywhere.

 There is a slight difference.
-When working with artists if you record a bad vocal take is not only your fault it’s also the fault of the recording artist.
+When working with artists if you record a bad vocal take it’s not only your fault it’s also the fault of the recording artist.

 With sound design, you’re in control over the tonality of whatever you recording, thus making it a lot easier to fix and avoid mistakes… or spice things up.